MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 ### Blank window when you use integrated sign-in

-If you chose to use **Integrated Sign-in** and you're seeing a blank sign-in window, you'll likely need to switch to a different sign-in method.
+If you choose to use **Integrated Sign-in** and you see a blank sign-in window, you likely need to switch to a different sign-in method.
 Blank sign-in dialog boxes most often occur when an Active Directory Federation Services server prompts Storage Explorer to perform a redirect that's unsupported by Electron.

 To change to a different sign-in method, change the **Sign in with** setting under **Settings** > **Application** > **Sign-in**.
 For information on the different types of sign-in methods, see [Changing where sign in happens](/azure/storage/common/storage-explorer-sign-in#changing-where-sign-in-happens).